crisu83/yii-configbuilder/README.md

 ## Environment specific configurations

-If you need different environments in your application you can use the **EnvConfigBuilder** together with the **EnvCommand** to easily set environment specific configurations.
+If you need different environments in your application you can use the **buildForEnv** method together with the **EnvCommand** to easily set environment specific configurations.

 ### Configuration